Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Problem formulation and inferential targets

 where $p(y_i\mid\theta_q,w_i)$ is interpreted according to the chosen family.
 For example, $w_i$ may encode exposure in Poisson models, trial count in Binomial models, or known precision in Gaussian models.
 Irregular spacing by itself does not force a non-unit $w_i$; design geometry can instead enter through the partition prior.

 For any candidate block $(i,j]$ with $0\le i<j\le n$, the key primitive is the integrated single-block evidence

-where $p(\theta)$ is the segment prior.
+where $p(\theta\mid\alpha_0,\beta_0)$ is the segment prior with hyperparameters $(\alpha_0,\beta_0)$ (see Section~\ref{sec:notation}).
 When $\mathcal{L}(i,j)$ is available in closed form, the entire offline posterior can be computed exactly by dynamic programming.
 When it is only approximated, BayesBreak isolates the approximation at the block level and reuses the same global DP.

 The inferential targets are: \begin{enumerate}[label=(\roman*), leftmargin=2.3em] \item the marginal evidence at fixed segment count,